cmshanahan/nhl-contract-predictions/README.md

 * Player Age

 ### Results:
+After running my model on the test set for the data, I ended up with RMSE of 0.97% and 1.0 years respectively for salary and contract length.
+This converts to roughly $805,000 in 2019.
+Comparing this to the baseline model of selecting the mean contract every time, we find a *67% improvement on salary, and a 47% improvement on contract length*.
+We can convert this to total value by multiplying salary and contract length to obtain a single value for *improvement of 58%* over the baseline.

 RMSE pick mean cap_pct: 2.9%
     translates to 2019 Cap Hit of: $2,407,000
 RMSE pick mean length: 1.9 years